MarkLWorkman/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used when the console log tries to access the name variable.
+That is closure because name is not defined in the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dan's name is always the same.
+What could be different is the roll value.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of newRoll is the ability to go outside of the function to utilize other things.
+For instance, Math.floor and Math.random

 ### Task 3 - Stretch Goals